A Framework for Ecology & Earth Science in the 21st Century

 a Powerpoint Presentation)

-Momentum (List of all media & blog coverage)
+of media & blog coverage)

 Can we conserve nature in an anthropogenic biosphere?

 Human influence on ecology mapped